Online Harassment of Japanese Celebrities and Influencers: Results

 Victims talked about their victimization to close people (family, friends, and business friends).
-They also spoke to close organizations, that is, talent agencies and platforms \footnote{Several platforms seem to work together with celebrities and influencers even in ordinary times.}.
-A small number of victims took concrete actions, that is, they contacted police and legal consultants.
+They also spoke to their associated organizations, i.e., talent agencies and platforms \footnote{Normally, several platforms seem to work with famous people.}.
+A small number of victims consulted the police and legal counsel.